hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/07_styling_and_animating_react_native_apps.md

     }
 });
 ```
-Finally the ` style ` ` prop ` of the wrapper ` View `.
+Finally set the ` style ` ` prop ` of the wrapper ` View `.
 ```js
 <View style = { styles.container }>
 ```

 ## Styling with Relative Units
-* Now we have our ` TextInput `s but they take different ` width ` and sometimes the platform does not respect the ` placeholder ` so it does not appear fully.
+* Now we have our ` TextInput `s but they take different ` width ` and sometimes the platform does not respect the ` placeholder ` so it does not appear completely.
 We wish to set their ` width ` property.
 * We can set it to a **fixed** value like ` 300 ` which means 300 pixels.
 This can work on our device but for small-screen devices it can overlap the available width and for large-screen devices it can appear very small.
 * A better solution is to set it to a **relative** value like ` 80% ` which means 80% of the available width and by that it adapts to small and large screen devices.
 ```js